Consultation is when you sit down with employees to explain your planned changes and get their feedback and input.

 - employees you’re moving into other roles

-You only need to include employees on fixed-term contracts if you’re making them redundant before the end of their contract.
+You only need to include employees who are on fixed-term contracts if you’re making them redundant before the end of their contracts.

 Notify the Redundancy Payment Service (RPS)

 For collective redundancies you must let the RPS know your plans before the consultation starts.